Roadworthiness test – information and facts regarding the roadworthiness test

-- Wheels and control system – that there are no damages to the front or back.
+- Wheels and control system – that there is no damage to the front or back wheels.
 The tyres’ condition and tread depth are also checked.

-- Drive system – the engine and the electrical, exhaust and drive system.
+- Drive system – the engine, and the electrical, exhaust and drive systems.

-- Brake system – function, effectiveness and evenness of the brakes.
+- Brake system – the function, effectiveness and evenness of the brakes.

-- Bodywork – safety belts, windows and doors.
+- Bodywork – seat belts, windows and doors.

-- Communication – lights, indicators, horn, windshield washer fluid and warning triangle.
+- Communication – lights, indicators, horn, windscreen washer fluid and warning triangle.

 - Environment – the exhaust emissions are compared with the threshold values.